codecosy/Lineage_OS_TV_X86_Intel/BUILD.md

 ~/lineage-tv-patch/out/lineage-21.0-20260331-UNOFFICIAL-x86_64_tv-audio-output.iso
 ```

-Its hash will be different every build.
+The ISO's hash will be different every build.

 ## 9. Validate